MangaCutter/MangaCutter/docs/how-to-install-extension.md

    ![Notification from Opera](img/opera-plugin-installation.png)
 4. Open [extensions page](opera://extensions)
 5. Here you will see disabled extension.

    ![It will be same as here](img/opera-plugin-installation-extensions-window.png)
 6. Click `Install` button.
-7. Congratulations! you have successfully installed MangaCutter Browser Adapter.
+7. Congratulations!
+You have successfully installed MangaCutter Browser Adapter.

 ## Google Chrome